 Where to get Namog Cinnamon leaves

 I’m lucky to find Namog Cinnamon here in Negros Occidental, the Philippines.
 I can sell some to those who are interested.
-Please check out this page (bottom portion).
+Please check out the Shop page (bottom portion).

 I’m getting more and more appreciative of planting cinnamon, given the benefits of its bark, leaves, and seeds.
 I also wrote about our native Kalingag cinnamon and Ceylon cinnamon (planted in container), in case you’d like to learn more.